Exact solutions and conservation lawsof a one-dimensional PDE model for a blood vessel: Summary and features of the 1D model

 \subsection{Basic conservation laws}

-Some conservation laws of the system \eqref{Aeqn}--\eqref{Qeqn} can be readily found by comparison to the well-known conservation laws of mass, momentum, and energy in the inviscid case, for the 1D fluid dynamics \cite{Ovs-book,Ibr-book,WebZan}.
-Mathematically, $A$ is analogous to mass density $\rho$, and $Q$ is analogous to the momentum density $\rho u$, where $\rho$ and $u$ are density and velocity variables in the Navier-Stokes equations.
-This analogy holds exactly in case $k=0$, $\alpha =1$.
+Some conservation laws of the system \eqref{Aeqn}--\eqref{Qeqn} can be readily found by comparison with the well-known conservation laws of mass, momentum, and energy in the inviscid case, for 1D compressible fluid dynamics \cite{Ovs-book,Ibr-book,WebZan}.
+Mathematically, $A$ is analogous to mass density $\rho$, and $Q$ is analogous to the momentum density $\rho u$, where $\rho$ and $u$ are density and velocity variables in the 1D inviscid fluid equations